-YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families that require school holiday care for students aged 5 years to 17 years.
+YMCA Adelaide North OSHC provides an Out of School Hours Care (OSHC) service for families who require school holiday care for students aged 5 years to 17 years.

-YMCA offer a wide range of supervised, fun filled activities on site as well as excursions and incursions.
-The program is specialised to include and provide opportunities for all children with disabilities and care needs.
-During their time in Vacation Care children will gain valuable social skills while having fun!
+YMCA offers a wide range of supervised, fun-filled activities on site as well as excursions and incursions.
+The program is specialised to include and provide opportunities for all children living with disability to participate.
+During their time in Vacation Care, children will gain valuable social skills while having fun!

 Our service is covered under the National Disability Insurance Scheme (NDIS).

-YMCA provide activities promoting positive, healthy children with a non-biased focus.
+YMCA provides activities promoting positive, healthy children with a non-biased focus.
 While students are playing they have opportunities to: